Slava2201/ACT-Theory/docs/07_Experimental_Tests.md

 | LISA |	Primordial GWs |	$r > 10^{-5}$ |
 | Vera Rubin |	Transients, lensing |	Test ACT modifications |
 | Hyper-K |	Proton decay |	$τ_p > 10^{35}$ yr |

+---

+8.3 Long-Term (2040+)

+Cosmic Explorer: Ultimate GW observatory

+μTelescope: $μ → eγ$ to $10^{-16}$

+ATHENA: X-ray tests of quantum gravity

+IceCube-Gen2: Neutrino tests at EeV scale

+SKA: 21cm cosmology at all redshifts

+9. Falsifiability Criteria

+9.1 Critical Tests

+ACT would be falsified if:

+1. No $Z'$ is found at FCC up to 30 TeV

+2. No GW echoes are detected with $α > 0.05$ at ET

+3. $r > 0.01$ is measured at CMB-S4

+4. $S_8$ tension increases beyond $3σ$ with Euclid

+5. Lorentz violation is excluded at level $ξ < 0.5$

+9.2 Success Criteria

+ACT would be strongly supported if:

+1. $Z'$ discovery at $M ≈ 3.5$ TeV with predicted properties

+2. GW echoes detected with $Δt ≈ 0.3$ ms, $γ ≈ 0.8$

+3. $r ≈ 0.004$ measured at CMB-S4

+4. $S_8$ tension resolved at $1σ$ level

+5. Lorentz violation detected at predicted level

+9.3 Timeline for Verification

+2026-2030: Initial tests at LHC Run 3, LIGO O4

+2030-2040: Definitive tests at FCC, ET, CMB-S4

+2040+: Precision tests with next-generation experiments